 Disliking or hating oneself is extremely painful; so painful that for many people it is a wound they are never able to face.
 The quickest and most common way out of escaping emotional pain is by externalizing it.

-Even though self-hatred is one of the more common viruses in the minds of humanity, it’s interesting that no human being can give a good answer as to why they’re so undeserving of love.
+Even though self-hatred is very common, it’s interesting that few of us can give a good answer as to why we’re so undeserving of love.
 If you were to look in the mirror again and ask why you dislike yourself, chances are you’ll have trouble coming up with a substantial response.
 The most common answer usually has something to do with external reality, such as, “I’m fat”, “I’m broke”, “I’m single”, or “I’m unemployed”.

 There is really only one effective comeback to any of those complaints, and fortunately it’s a short one.
 It comes in the form of two little words; “SO WHAT??”